PrefectHQ/prefect/docs/cloud/agent/fargate.md

 - aws_access_key_id (str, optional): AWS access key id for connecting the boto3 client.
 Defaults to the value set in the environment variable `AWS_ACCESS_KEY_ID`.
 - aws_secret_access_key (str, optional): AWS secret access key for connecting the boto3 client.
 Defaults to the value set in the environment variable `AWS_SECRET_ACCESS_KEY`.
 - aws_session_token (str, optional): AWS session key for connecting the boto3 client.
 Defaults to the value set in the environment variable `AWS_SESSION_TOKEN`.
+- task_role_arn (str, optional): AWS Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that grants containers in the task permission to call AWS APIs on your behalf.
+Defaults to the value set in the environment variable `TASK_ROLE_ARN`.
+- execution_role_arn (str, optional): AWS Amazon Resource Name (ARN) of the task execution role that containers in this task can assume.
+Defaults to the value set in the environment variable `EXECUTION_ROLE_ARN`.
 - region_name (str, optional): AWS region name for connecting the boto3 client.
 Defaults to the value set in the environment variable `REGION_NAME`.
 - cluster (str, optional): The Fargate cluster to deploy tasks.
 Defaults to the value set in the environment variable `CLUSTER`.
 - subnets (list, optional): A list of AWS VPC subnets to use for the tasks that are deployed on Fargate.
-Defaults to the subnets found which have `MapPublicIpOnLaunch` disabled.
+Defaults to the value set in the environment variable `SUBNETS`.
 - security_groups (list, optional): A list of security groups to associate with the deployed tasks.
-Defaults to the default security group of the VPC.
+Defaults to the value set in the environment variable `SECURITY_GROUPS`.
 - repository_credentials (str, optional): An Amazon Resource Name (ARN) of the secret containing the private repository credentials.
 Defaults to the value set in the environment variable `REPOSITORY_CREDENTIALS`.
 - assign_public_ip (str, optional): Whether the task's elastic network interface receives a public IP address.
 Defaults to the value set in the environment variable `ASSIGN_PUBLIC_IP` or `ENABLED` otherwise.
 - task_cpu (str, optional): The number of cpu units reserved for the container.
 Defaults to the value set in the environment variable `TASK_CPU` or `256` otherwise.